We have succeeded in a facelift compensation claim for a woman who was the victim of a negligent silhouette facelift.

-When the second operation was subsequently performed in November 2013.
-On this occasion the woman discovered she had a marked indentation when the dressings were removed, this time on the right hand side of her face.
+When the second operation was subsequently performed our client discovered she had a marked indentation, this time on the right hand side of her face.
 She complained to the clinic and arrangements were made for her to see a different cosmetic surgeon for a second opinion.
 This doctor manipulated a lump on her right cheek.
-She felt the suture snap or the barb being released from underneath the skin.
-This seemed to correct the indentation.
+She felt the something 'snap' and this seemed to correct the indentation.

-As a consequence of the Defendant’s negligence, our client was left with a flattening of the malar region of her cheeks.
+As a consequence of the surgical negligence, our client was left with a flattening of the malar region of her cheeks.
 This was particularly pronounced on the right side of her face and she was highly conscious of the visual effect.
 She also had tenderness associated with the scars on both temporal regions where there were palpable suture knots under the surface of the skin.